traqour/joint_playlist/README.md

 ![User2 Silhouette](imgs/silhouette2.png)
 ![User2 Kmeans](imgs/kmeans2.png)

+- Comapre cluster centers from a user to each song from the other user.
+Euclidean distance to determine most audibly similar

 ### Genres
 - Term Frequency of all genres among all a users songs to represent their taste